ZoBoRf/ZILCH-How-to/README.md

         ;<CRLF>
         <PRINC <ISTRING 1000>>>
 ```
-The trailing null bytes aren't a problem, they are ignored on FTP ascii
+The trailing null bytes aren't a problem, they are ignored on FTP ASCII
-download and are also ignored by `emacs` on `ITS`.
+download and are also ignored by `Emacs` on `ITS`.

 I tried the `FILTST` on `mdl106.exe` on `TOPS-20` with the Panda (http://panda.trailing-edge.com/, https://github.com/PDP-10/panda)
-distibution to.
+distribution to.
 There the bug does not exist.

 #### GC Problem